Armstrong on the politics of the earthquake

 I thought that was very smart, and impressed that Labour suggested it.
 The decision provoked some hysteria from No Right Turn:

-Meanwhile, Parliament has cancelled Question Time today, on the grounds that holding the to account might be upsetting to the people of .
-So, the hasn't just damaged several Canterbury landmarks, but our democracy as well.
+Meanwhile, Parliament has cancelled Question Time today, on the grounds that holding the government to account might be upsetting to the people of Christchurch.
+So, the earthquake hasn't just damaged several Canterbury landmarks, but our democracy as well.
 If the politicians believe it is unseemly to query and crow about the earthquake response (which has been good – an example of what government can do for us), then they could not do so.
 But to deem it unseemly to question the government in any way in the wake of a crisis comes disturbingly close to fascism.

 Yes having the Opposition offer to have one less question time a year, is indeed close to fascism.
 I mean it is just like burning down the Reichstag.